zbmassey14/Public_Projects/README.md

    - Each of those folders contain a code file & summary file for each project.

 # Table of Contents:

-1. NFL Play by Play ML Project:
-   - Graduate School Capstone Project
+1. Sports Betting:
+   - Collection of personal ML projects built around Sports Betting in the NFL
-   - Run/Pass play prediction for NFL games
+      -   Sports Betting NFL Classification (XGBoost/GLMboost/KerasNNs/SVMs)

 2. Financial Projects:
    - Culmination of personal projects that focus around Financial Market Data
       - LLY Stock Price Forcasting with Keras LSTMs
       - Forex Triangular Arbitrage

-3. Sports Betting (NFL):
-   - Collection of personal ML projects built around Sports Betting in the NFL
-      -   Sports Betting NFL Classification (XGBoost/GLMboost/KerasNNs/SVMs)
+      - Portfolio Optimization

-4. Other:
+3. Other:
    - AdHoc projects from school/work/personal.